NBA sets Oct. 16 draft date, Oct. 18 for free-agent talks - WHIZ News

 It could be a wildly busy few days in October for the NBA.
 If the schedule for the restarted season at the ESPN Wide World of Sports complex at the Disney campus near Orlando, Florida, goes as planned, Game 7 of the NBA Finals could be held on Oct.
 13, followed by the draft three days later and then free agency almost immediately following.

 By setting the draft date, the NBA also firmed up Aug.
 17 as the early entry deadline and Oct.
-6 as the early entry withdrawal date.
+6 as the early entry withdrawal dates.
+It’s unclear if that will change the schedule the NCAA laid out earlier this month, when it said college players would have “until 10 days after the NBA draft combine or Aug.
+3, whichever comes first” to withdraw from the postponed draft and retain their eligibility.

+Tuesday is also the day that the NBA enters Phase 2 of its health and safety protocols related to the resumption of the season.
+Among them: mandatory high-sensitivity coronavirus and antibody testing, with the virus test to be repeated every other day and the antibody test repeated only in the event of a positive virus test.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports